Why Mess Causes Stress: 8 Reasons, 8 Remedies

 - Create a pending folder.
-A pending folder helps you clear off your work space while at the same time provides you with a readily accessible folder to centralize and easily locate pending projects.
+A pending folder helps you clear off your workspace while at the same time providing you with a readily accessible folder to centralize and easily locate pending projects.

 - Don't let papers pile up.
 Random papers strewn everywhere can be Public Enemy #1 when it comes to stressful clutter.
 We're inundated with mail, flyers, menus, memos, newspapers, and the like.
 The key is to be conscious of what you bring and what others bring into your spaces.
 Go through these papers as soon as you can, tossing what you don't need and storing what is necessary in its proper place.

 - De-clutter your primary work space before you leave it.
-It's normal to pull things out while you're working in a space, but make a habit of cleaning off your work space before you go.
-Not only will this give you a sense of closure when you leave, it will also make you feel good when you return to a nice, clean space.
+It's normal to pull things out while you're working in a space, but make a habit of cleaning off your workspace before you go.
+Not only will this give you a sense of closure when you leave but it will also make you feel good when you return to a nice, clean space.

 - Make it fun!
-As you're going about and cleaning things out, put on some of your favorite tunes.
-The more up-beat, the better!
-Not only will you enjoy the tunes, the time will pass faster and you'll probably work faster than you would without the music.
+As you're going about cleaning things out, put on some of your favorite tunes.
+The more upbeat, the better!
+Not only will you enjoy the tunes, but the time will also pass faster and you'll probably work faster than you would without the music.

 © 2012 Sherrie Bourg Carter, All Rights Reserved